 This 1960 Andre Bodor-developed mid-century modern backing to Holmes Run Valley Stream Park is the latest renovation by Michael Cook, AIA, and the team at award-winning Cook Architecture.
-I just listed it for $949,000 and it was featured by Kathy Orton as “House of the Week” in the Washington Post.
-Open House by Appointment on Sunday, 5/31 from 1-3 pm.
-Contact me to schedule.
+It was featured by Kathy Orton as “House of the Week” in the Washington Post.
+It was listed for $949,000 and sold for $990,000.
 (Photos are by John Cole.)

 Bodor was the last developer of nearby Holmes Run Acres in Falls Church.
 He built close to 20 homes in the late 1950s.
 He then bought a piece of cul-de-sac land in between Holmes Run Acres and the small mid-century modern neighborhood of Raymondale.
 Bodor eventually built 11 homes on Sheffield Court.
 The legal name of this small enclave is very literal: Bodors Addition to Raymondale.

 The 5 bed/3 bathroom home is 2,700 square feet and sits on a .34 acre lot.
 The walls of glass on the back of the house allow for direct views of the stream.